iprabhakersingh/WanderLust/README.md

 - Multer for file handling
 - Joi for schema validation
 - Express-session for authentication
-- OpenAI for listing description improver
+- OpenAI for listing description improver, price prediction and searching

 ---